Most of us would like to live longer and happier at home. And, while we’re at it, to have fun.

 So, what do the experts recommend that we do to achieve this goal?

 What do experts have to say?

 “The most important advice we offer people about longevity is, ‘throw away your lists’,” says Howard Friedman, Professor of Psychology at the University of California, Riverside and Co-Author of ‘The Longevity Project’.

 He continued the research of Stanford University Psychologist, Lewis Terman who analysed the lives of 1,500 American boys and girls.
 The research documented how and when they died and studied their lives in meticulous detail.

 Although many of those studied died by their 60’s, many others aged in good health and lived well into old age.

 “Surprisingly, the long-lived among them did not find the secret to health in broccoli, medical tests, vitamins, or jogging.
 Rather, they were individuals with certain constellations of habits and patterns of living.
 Their personalities, career trajectories, and social lives proved highly relevant to their long-term health, often in ways we did not expect.”

 “We live in a self-help society full of lists: lose weight, hit the gym.
 People who live a long time can work hard and play hard.” concluded Howard Friedman.

 Under the right circumstances, it increasingly seems, all of us can lead long lives.

 “A 2017 study in the journal ‘Personal Relationships’ found that it can be friends, not family, who matter most.
-The study looked at 270,000 people in nearly 100 countries and found that while both family and friends are associated with happiness and better health, as people aged, the health link remained only for people with strong friendships,” Time Magazine reported in February 2018.
+The study looked at 270,000 people in nearly 100 countries.
+It found that while both family and friends are associated with happiness and better health, as people aged, the health link remained only for people with strong friendships.”
+Time Magazine reported in February 2018.